 Child sexual abuse is pervasive and common to all societies.
 18% of girls and 8% of boys experience sexual violence in childhood .
 Of course, the statistics only tell part of the story.
 Less than 50% of all sexual assaults on children are actually reported to the police and the average time between abuse occurring and victims disclosing their experience is 22 years.
-Technology-assisted abuse now threatens to overwhelm governments, law enforcement and civil society in their efforts to protect children.
+Technology-enabled abuse now threatens to overwhelm governments, law enforcement and civil society in their efforts to protect children.

-Rapid advances in communication technology and internet connectivity have contributed to an unprecedented growth in online child sexual exploitation and abuse.
+Rapid advances in communication technology and internet connectivity have contributed to an unprecedented growth in child sexual exploitation and abuse.
 It is now a global industry, exploiting and abusing children for profit.
 The scale is truly shocking.
 In 2018 technology companies reported over 45 million online photos and videos of children being sexually abused – more than double what was reported the previous year.

 To compound the issue, the relative anonymity of many internet platforms and the continuing growth of the dark web has created an opaque network of producers and consumers of abuse material.
 This network is borderless and fluid in its structure, but it does display a number of characteristics.
 Over 65% of child sexual abuse imagery is hosted in Europe and, whilst child abuse is an international phenomenon, the production of certain types of material – such as live streaming – is concentrated in hub countries like the Philippines.